Speak to our team

 Consultation

-We like to speak to you before we conduct any work, to establish if we can add any value to the case.
-These discussions help us to understand your requirements, as well as determining how much information is already available, including for example, service records, first-hand witness accounts, photographs, and videos.
+We like to speak to you before we conduct any work, to establish the scope of the investigation and the value we can add to a case.
+These discussions help us to understand your requirements, as well as identify any background information which is available in terms of material certificates, fabrication records or installation instructions, design drawings, and maintenance records.
 We are also happy to provide you with an estimate of the cost of conducting a forensic investigation.

 2